catarinamoura/Projects/README.md

 - Folder Hadoop_pig - Solved exercises with pig

-- Folder Network_Management - Set an enterprise network
+- Folder Network_Management - Set an enterprise network with Netkit

 - Folder SocialMashup - Dynamic web application which pull and push information from social media services.